harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence.md

 | `F# .Net` | *.fsproj | .nuget/packages

-For other build tools or non-default cache locations, you use Cache Intelligence with [custom cache paths](#customize-cache-paths).
+For other build tools or non-default cache locations, use Cache Intelligence with [custom cache paths](#customize-cache-paths).